MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgExternalConnectionGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphExternalConnectorsExternalGroup>`: externalGroup
+BODYPARAMETER <IMicrosoftGraphExternalConnectorsExternalGroup>: externalGroup
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: The description of the external group.
 Optional.
   - `[DisplayName <String>]`: The friendly name of the external group.
 Optional.
   - `[Members <IMicrosoftGraphExternalConnectorsIdentity[]>]`: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or other externalGroups as members.
+You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
     - `[Id <String>]`:
     - `[Type <String>]`: identityType

-INPUTOBJECT `<ISearchIdentity>`: Identity Parameter
+INPUTOBJECT <ISearchIdentity>: Identity Parameter
   - `[AcronymId <String>]`: key: id of acronym
   - `[BookmarkId <String>]`: key: id of bookmark
   - `[ConnectionOperationId <String>]`: key: id of connectionOperation